osmandapp/web/main/docs/user/plugins/trip-recording.md

 #### STOP RECORDING

-Tap the [REC widget](../widgets/info-widgets#-trip-recording-widgets), or the Trip recording option in the menu again, to stop recording, and/or to do any of the following extra options in the Trip recording dialog:
+Tap the [Distance/Start-Stop widget](../widgets/info-widgets#-trip-recording-widgets), or the Trip recording option in the menu again, to stop recording, and/or to do any of the following extra options in the Trip recording dialog:

 - **Show on map** - if enabled, to show the detected points on the map.
 - **Appearance** - the *Line* icon - to open and work with the [Track Appearance options](../map/tracks-on-map.md#track-appearance) to adjust visual representation of how the track looks like when it is displayed on the map.